tristanbettany/WaysOfWorking/README.md

 by chunk to create a git tree that flows nicley.
 Should you need to commit broken code to allow a fellow developer to help debug with you, tag the commit with `WIP:` and once solved, swiftly commit again the solution to that issue alone.

+### Testing

+All code created should have testing done using PHPUnit.
+When creating an API, you will need integration tests for each endpoint, including unit tests for the individual sections of code.
+When consuming APIs you will need to either stub the API endpoints your using or get hold of a sandboxing environment for that API which you can use in local.

+You should be hitting as many edge cases in testing as possible both happy and unhappy paths.
+Your tests should be structured in that 1 feature or unit is tested per file with multiple scenarios in the file as seperate test methods.

+For example it is not recommended to have and `OrderTest` file which has mutiple test scenarios that create, add, edit.
+You should infact have a `CreateOrderTest` which has multiple scenarios for creating a test correctly and incorrectly.

 ### Automate proceedures with CLI commands

 When developing a new feature it is a good idea to add certain aspects of that feature as CLI commands.
-Sometimes you may recieve requests from the business to perform these tasks once the application is live, and you'll pleased you made those commands then.
+Sometimes you may recieve requests from the business to perform these tasks once the application is live, and you'll be pleased you made those commands then.